meilisearch/meilisearch-rails/README.md

 class Book < ActiveRecord::Base
   include MeiliSearch::Rails

-  meilisearch enqueue: true do # ActiveJob will be triggered using a `meilisearch` queue end end
+  meilisearch enqueue: true # ActiveJob will be triggered using a `meilisearch` queue end
 ```